Fitness Tips

 To determine the amount of time you will need to run on a treadmill you have to factor in your goals

-You need to be aware of your fitness goals before I can tell you how long you should run on a treadmill and what workouts you should be doing.
+You need to be aware of your goal before I can tell you how long you should run on a treadmill and what workouts you should be doing.

-Everybody is different but generally, people who run on a treadmill have similar goals in mind – burning fat, right?
+Everybody is different but generally, people who use the treadmill have similar goals in mind – burning fat, right?
 Long-term goals make the difference though.

-We will be discussing all these goals in this article so by the end of it, you will have a crystal clear idea of how much time you need to spend running on the treadmill to achieve your desired goal.
+We will be discussing all these goals in this article so by the end of it, you will have a crystal clear idea of how much time you need to spend on your treadmill workouts to achieve your desired goal.

 How Long Do I Need to Run on A Treadmill to Burn Fat?